f5devcentral/f5-agility-labs-nginx/docs/class14/module4/module4a.rst

 19. Close the developer role details by clicking the **x** button in the top right of the dialog.

-**Update Template Submission as Jane Developer**

-1. Click **Template Submissions** in the left navigation.

-    Notice the **Templates** menu item does not appear, as we have not granted the developer role access to the Templates themselves.

-2. Click on the **Basic Reverse Proxy** row.
-Details of the template submission appear.

-3. At the right side of the **nginx.f5demos.com** row, there will be a `...` menu in the **Actions** column.
-Click that, then select **Edit Submission**.

-    You should see the familiar template filled with values similar to what you saw earlier.

-4. On the **HTTP Servers** view, click the edit icon on the **pygoat** row.

-5. Change the *HTTP Server Inputs -> Listen -> Default Server* value to **FALSE**.

-6. Click the **Next** button until you see the preview of the config generated from the templates.
-Note the diff view shows that the `default_server` is being removed from the listen directive.

-7. Click the **Publish** button.
-If successful, you should see a message indicating so.

-8. On the PyGoat FireFox tab, refresh the browser to ensure the application is still working.

-You did it!
-What if Jane would like to control aspects of the configuration that have not been exposed in the base template?
-As you read about in the lab introduction, this this is where Augment Templates can be used.

 **Import a Custom 404 Augment Template**